elunna/nerfhack-changelog/README.md

   * your skill in unicorn horn (multiplied by 2)
   * the enchantment on your unicorn horn (multiplied by 3)
   * if you are a healer or you hit the luck bonus, double the entire above sum
   * the **luck bonus** goes up with your luck.
-At 0 luck , there is a 4.2% chance, at 11 there is a 20.4% chance.
+At 0 luck, there is a 4.2% chance, at 11 there is a 20.4% chance.
   * Add all of the following for the time out reduction roll (or "tRoll").
   * For each afflication, we roll d(tRoll) for the amount reduced.
 * Regardless of any of the above, there is always a 1 in 20 chance of completely curing a condition.
 * Applying a unihorn can also exercise your unihorn skill.

-Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.
+Historical Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.

 ### Gems/Stones/Rocks
 * Reduced weight of flint stones to 2 aum (xnh/Spork)